ellah-ui/PLP-Hackathon1-2025/README.md

 ## 🌟 Overview

-A modern, responsive portfolio website showcasing my work as a designer and developer.
-Built with pure HTML, CSS, and JavaScript (no frameworks), this single-page application showcases creative work with elegant animations and interactive elements such as smooth animations, a custom cursor, and dark/light mode toggle.
+This is a modern, responsive portfolio website showcasing my work as a designer and developer.
+Built with pure HTML, CSS, and JavaScript (no frameworks), this single-page application showcases creative work with elegant animations and interactive elements such as smooth animations, a custom cursor, and a dark/light mode toggle.

 ## 🚀 Key Features